What is Customer Due Diligence and How Does It Work?

 ODD refers to a risk-based approach for managing the KYC information to protect the organization from reputational damage, sanctions, legal penalties or regulatory scrutiny, and operations.
 The ODD is a continuous process based on the risk events and triggers rather than a traditional scheduled periodic refresh.
 The aim is to identify the changes in the status, behavior, activities, or anything else relevant to the customer or entity during the financial institution’s entire relationship with them.
 It includes:

-- KYC documents, such as proof of identity, business agreements, etc., updates
+• Updates to KYC documents, such as proof of identity or business agreements, as required.

 The Customer Due Diligence Process

-The CDD process is a meticulous approach that financial institutions and other obligated entities follow to comply with regulatory requirements and mitigate risks.
+The customer due diligence process flow is a meticulous approach that financial institutions and other obligated entities follow to comply with regulatory requirements and mitigate risks.
 It involves the following key steps:

 1. Customer Identification